wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
 * 10/2022: I am honored to receive IEEE ICDM 2022 Student Travel Award.
-* 09/2022: I kind of feel that I am having a crush on a girl （???!!!）
 * 08/2022: Our paper on video anomaly detection is accepted by ICDM 2022.
 See you in Orlando!
 * 08/2022: I am honored to receive SIGIR Student Travel Grant.
 * 08/2022: Our papers on unsupervised anomaly detection and semi-supervised domain adaptation are accepted by CIKM 2022.
 See you in Atlanta!